smarticoai/public-api/docs/api/interfaces/TRaffle.md

 • **image\_url\_mobile**: `string`

-URL of the mobile image that represents the raffle
+URL of the mobile image that represents the raffle, 300x142px

 ___